LTL Shipping Checklist

 Ask yourself a few questions, like:

--Is the delivery or pickup location a residential location or limited access location?
+• – Is the delivery or pickup location residential or limited access location?

--Will the shipment require a liftgate to load or unload from a truck because there is no loading dock or forklift at pickup/delivery location?
+• – Will the shipment require a liftgate to load or unload from a truck because there is no loading dock or forklift at the pickup/delivery location?

-If you answered any of the above questions with “yes” or “maybe,” then you will need an accessorial from the beginning of your freight quote process.
-Other types of accessorials include white glove services, first mile/final mile services and special handling services.
+If you answered any of the above questions with “yes” or “maybe,” you will need an accessorial from the beginning of your freight quote process.
+Other accessorials include white glove services, first mile/final mile services, and special handling services.

-We know there are a lot of accessorials, and you may want more detailed information.
+We know there are many accessorials, and you may want more detailed information.
 Download our LTL Shipping Checklist for a complete overview of some of the most common accessorials.

 Step 5: Booking